practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 ```

 Now that you've studied how these low level objects work, you should
-be able to revisit the full [source code for the Chat Server example](https://gist.github.com/3612925)
+be able to revisit the full [source code for the Chat Server
-and understand exactly how it works.
-If so, then you now know how to
+example][chatserver] and understand exactly how it works.
+If you
-build an evented I/O loop from scratch.
+can do that, then you now know how to build an evented I/O loop from scratch.

 ### Conclusions

-Although the basic ideas behind event-driven IO systems are easy to understand,
+Although the basic ideas behind event-driven I/O systems are easy to understand,
 there are many low-level details that complicate things.
 We discussed some
 of those issues in this article, but there are many others that would need
 to be considered if we were trying to build a real event library.
 Among